pypa/pip/SECURITY.md

 To reach the response team, email `security at python dot org`.

-pip relies on the Python Security Response Team (PSRT) to triage and respond to security reports.
+Pip relies on the Python Security Response Team (PSRT) to triage and respond to security reports.
 PSRT members balance security work against many other responsibilities, so please be thoughtful about the time and attention your report requires.
 Reports that